Azure-Samples/azure-samples-python-management/README.md

 This repo contains code samples that demonstrate the usage of management client libraries of Azure Python SDK.

+If you want to learn about the general usage pattern of Python management libraries, please check [the documentation here](https://aka.ms/azsdk/python/mgmt)

 To find the code samples for a particular service you are using, please click on the folder that you're interested in.
 Each folder name is based on the Azure service, eg. Compute / Network / Storage

 Samples: